scala/scala3/docs/docs/reference/contextual-implicit/multiversal-equality.md

 ## Predefined Eql Instances

-The `Eql` object defines implicits for comparing
+The `Eql` object defines implicit instances for comparing
  - the primitive types `Byte`, `Short`, `Char`, `Int`, `Long`, `Float`, `Double`, `Boolean`,  and `Unit`,
  - `java.lang.Number`, `java.lang.Boolean`, and `java.lang.Character`,
  - `scala.collection.Seq`, and `scala.collection.Set`.

-Implicits are defined so that every one of these types has a reflexive `Eql` implicit, and the following holds:
+Implicit instances are defined so that every one of these types has a reflexive `Eql` instance, and the following holds:

  - Primitive numeric types can be compared with each other.
  - Primitive numeric types can be compared with subtypes of `java.lang.Number` (and _vice versa_).